jvasq255/JHS-PizzaMaker-Assignment/README.md

 ## Design Brief

-A company has completed market research and found that opening a sector for residential elevators would be a source of increased revenue for the company.
-Your team must design the control system and a prototype of an elevator that can go between three floors in any combination (first to third, third to second, second to third, etc.).
-The prototype must include a set of three switches to represent each floor inside the elevator.
-On the ground floor, there must be a set of three lights to indicate where the elevator is currently located.
-Code requirements dictate that a safety mechanism must be built in to the elevator's control system so that it may normally rest on the ground floor and return to the ground floor after a user-determined period of inactivity.
+A local pizza restaurant would like to start a franchise off of their three most popular pizzas: cheese, sausage, and pepperoni.
+To franchise, they have sought your help in automating their pizza making process.
+Your team must design the control system and a prototype of a three-choice pizza making machine to be put directly in line with their packaging machines.
+The prototype must include inputs for selecting the kind of pizza ordered and should output the desired pizza after equal periods of time.
+(Having three pizzas made at equal time intervals allows for more efficient planning purposes.)
+Your team must also employ indicators so that the consumer can see where the pizza is in the automation process (assembly, baking, cooling, etc.).

 ## Further Project Requirements